blackbaud/powerbi-connector/README.md

 - SKY Developer Subscription
 - Registered Application

-When you get the create application step, please be sure to add `https://oauth.powerbi.com/views/oauthredirect.html` as a "Redirect URI."
+When you get to the create application step, please be sure to add `https://oauth.powerbi.com/views/oauthredirect.html` as a "Redirect URI."

 ## Installation